salman-a-shah/AI-Underwriter/README.md

 #### industry_list.csv
 A list of business types, along with the mean and std for the Gaussians used to generate realistic values for the number of deposits in `data_generator.py`.
 ## Additional info
-The full blog post on this model is available here: (TBA).
+The full blog post on this model is available [here](https://thephilosophersdomain.com/portfolio/ai-underwriter/).

 ## Language
 Coded entirely using python 3.7.2.